 The Dangers of Abusing Benzodiazepines

-When prescribed and taken correctly, benzos can really help people with specific medical conditions.
-But, when taken for too long, individuals will likely start to experience adverse reactions.
-This means that if a patient was prescribed Valium to help with Generalized Anxiety Disorder and they abuse the drug or continue use longer than a doctor prescribes, they may start to experience even higher levels of anxiety.
-Adverse symptoms of benzos can be a signal that an individual has a problem with these drugs.
+When prescribed and taken correctly, benzos can help treat specific medical conditions; however, when taken for too long, individuals will likely start to experience adverse reactions.
+If a patient is prescribed Valium to treat Generalized Anxiety Disorder and they do not follow the specific prescription instructions, they may start to experience even higher levels of anxiety.
+Adverse symptoms of benzos can be a signal that an individual has developed an unhealthy attachment to these drugs.
 Some adverse symptoms that may point to long-term benzo use or abuse may include:

 - Mood swings